combatwombat16/piplay/README.md

 ## Objective and disclaimer
-- Licensing should be addressed I suppose, but the intent is to make public all code which I don't aim to monetize.
 - This project relies upon several physical and digital assets which will be listed below.
 - I have no affiliation with any entities, implied or expressed, listed below other than being a dude trying to learn some stuff and have some fun.
 - I might break stuff, and am open to input/criticism/pull requests.